Chinese Taipei Olympic Committee: History

-It was only in 1989, that both the Olympic Committee of the People's Republic of China (CNOC) and the Olympic Committee of Chinese Taipei began to collaborate and exchange internationally.
-For this to happen a second agreement was signed on April 6 of that year.
-And within the stipulated conditions was the fact that the name "China Taipei" could not more used and any delegation or international organization from ROC had to use "Chinese Taipei" (中華台北) rather than "China Taipei" (中國台北) to participate.
-This agreement also allowed the entry of Chinese Taipei in virtually all world sports federations and guaranteed its participation in the 1990 Asian Games that were scheduled for Beijing.
+It was only in 1989 that both the Olympic Committee of the People's Republic of China (CNOC) and the Olympic Committee of Chinese Taipei began to collaborate and exchange internationally.
+For this to happen, a second agreement was signed on 6 April of that year.
+Within the stipulated conditions was the requirement that any delegation or international organization from the ROC had to use "Chinese Taipei" (中華台北) rather than "China Taipei" (中國台北) to participate.
+This agreement paved the way for ROC participation in the 1990 Asian Games scheduled for Beijing.

 Symbols

 The emblem of the Chinese Taipei Olympic Committee includes symbols of the Chinese Taipei Olympic Committee and the Chinese Taipei team.
 The periphery shape is plum blossom that symbolizes the National Flower of the Republic of China.
 It includes the Olympic rings and the Blue Sky with a White Sun (note that the Blue Sky with a White Sun is different from both the National Emblem of the Republic of China and the party emblem of the Kuomintang although it seems the same as the National Emblem of the Republic of China).
 For the Olympic flag of Chinese Taipei is the same as the emblem.